jshun/ppopp20-ae/README.md

 and LiveJournal hypergraphs due to their highly-skewed degree distributions.
 By default, the large Rand2 hypergraph is not included in the experiments, however it will be included if the environment variable LARGE is defined before running the script.
+If the environment variable QUICK is defined, the experiments will only be run on com-orkut and Rand1.

 ```
 $ ./run_scalability | tee scalability_results.txt